 The mission of the UCSB Library’s instruction services is to support the research, teaching, and other information needs of UCSB faculty, students, and staff.

 Individuals and groups who are not affiliated with the University are welcome to use the library and to undertake their own self-guided instruction, provided that the activity is in accord with overall UCSB Library policies and with the guidelines set forth below.
 Members of the UCSB community always receive priority for the use of the library’s computers, services, and other resources.

 UCSB librarians will provide library instruction to non-UCSB groups that participate in UCSB collaborative programs.
-Contact Rebecca Greer, the Library Instruction Program Coordinator, to request library instruction services and tours.
+Contact Rebecca Greer, the Director of Teaching & Learning, to request library instruction services and tours.

 High Schools, Colleges, and Community Colleges